Monday 22 Jul 2019

 The footbridge, which has been designed to blend with the local landscape and heritage features of the old village of Tide Mills, will provide safer access to Seaford beach and the surrounding landscape.

-The existing footpath crossing which takes people across the railway is the busiest pedestrian crossing in Sussex and been identified as ‘very high risk’.
+The existing footpath crossing which takes people across the railway is considered one of the busiest pedestrian crossings in Sussex and been identified as ‘very high risk’.
 Once the new footbridge is in place, the footpath crossing will permanently close.

 The bridge design was developed for Network Rail by specialist bridge design consultancy Knight Architects and engineering firm Arup, in collaboration with the South Downs National Park and local interest groups.